 Who needs access?

-You will need to coordinate wayleaves (legal access rights), if needed, and think about how heavy machinery will get in – or how engineers will access the network in the future.
+You will need to coordinate wayleaves (legal access rights - Openreach has an information page about wayleaves on their website), if needed, and think about how heavy machinery will get in – or how engineers will access the network in the future.

 DIY or contractor digging

-If you have the skills, resource and the manpower, then a DIY scheme can prove to be the most cost effective.
-If you aren’t able to complete the dig yourself, then you may need to contact a selection of contractors, including Openreach, to see what the most cost-effective solution available is.
+If you have the skills, resource and the workforce, then a DIY scheme can prove to be the most cost-effective.
+If you're not able to complete the dig yourself, then you may need to contact a selection of contractors, including Openreach, to find out the most cost-effective solution available.

 Will roads need to be closed?

 If the duct crosses a road you will need to get permission from Suffolk Highways and work within the set dates and times allocated.
-It is best to avoid routes that need to cross a road, and it is possible to get a contractor to do the road section of the dig.
+It is best to avoid routes that need to cross a road; however, if this is unavoidable, it is possible to get a contractor to do the road section of the dig.